|TV Broadcast of the Obstacle Course:||Complete list of all challenges:|

 - Challenge 15: FAILED!

 Challenge 15: Find a Chinese girl taller than Albert and take a picture with her.
-Despite this being one of the students’ favorite challenges for us, we always expected to fail especially since, …
+Despite this being one of the students’ favorite challenges for us, we always expected to fail especially since, in ou …

 - Chinglish Bonus 3